Policies

 • Duplication of photographs or archival materials and reprinting of photographs is allowed if it can be done without injury to the material and when not otherwise restricted, and with permission from the librarian in charge of the collection.

 • Photos and reprints of photographs, photocopies of archive materials and other resources are for personal use only.
-They may not be reduplicated and deposited elsewhere or added to a public website without the prior written permission of the Ethnic Studies Library.

 Copyright Restrictions: